 FRIENDS OF NATIVE ARTS: The Douglas Society is the support group for the Denver Art Museum covering American Indian art, African art, and Oceanic art.

 Frederic Huntington Douglas was one of the first scholars to recognize the artistic achievements of American Indians as well as the arts of Africa and Oceania.
 From 1929 to 1956, as the Denver Art Museum's curator of native arts, he began acquiring the objects that form the core of what is now recognized throughout the world as one of the most important collections of native arts.
 In 1974 the Douglas Society, now Friends of Native Arts: The Douglas Society, was founded to honor and ensure the continuance of the work of Frederic Douglas.

 Are you fascinated by the art of the native people of America, Canada, Africa, or Oceania?
-Then you will enjoy being a member of the Douglas Society and joining a group of friends who share your interest in these wonderful artworks.
+Then you will enjoy being a member of Friends of Native Arts: The Douglas Society and joining a group of friends who share your interest in these wonderful artworks.
 This special group supports the Denver Art Museum's native arts department's programs in education, acquisition, and conservation.

 Friends of Native Arts members enjoy many special opportunities:

 - Special workshops and programs about collecting and preserving native objects